 Section 3.
 The fiscal year of this association shall be from January 1 to December 31.

 Section 4.
 Any individual or organization not defined in Section 1 shall be granted

 associate membership status.
 Associate members shall not have voting privileges nor shall they hold office.
 Associate membership shall be granted upon a majority of two thirds (2/3) roll call vote of members present.

 Article IV — Officers

 Section 2.
-Election of officers will be held in the December meeting.
-A slate of officers will be presented at the November meeting by a nominating committee appointed by the president of the October meeting.
-Nominations will also be accepted from the floor at the November meeting.
+Election of officers will be held in the November meeting.
+A slate of officers will be presented at the September meeting by a nominating committee appointed by the president at the July meeting.
+Nominations will also be accepted from the floor at the September meeting.

 Section 3.
 All officers shall be elected for a period of one year.